Aperjump/Aperjump.github.io/_posts/2018-05-10-Lexical Analysis.md

 }
 ```
 ### 3 Token Specification
+We can say lexical structure is a set of token classes.
+And thus we must say what set of strings is in a token class--> use regular language.

 An **alphabet** is any finite set of symbols.
 A **string** over an alphabet is a finite sequence o symbols drawn from the alphabet.
 A **language** is any countable set of strings over some fixed alphabet.
+meaning function $L$ maps syntax to semantics.
+meaning is many to one.

 **operations on language**
 ![image](/assets/images/1525926320045.png)